Chilean battleship Capitán Prat: Service history

-On 11 March 1916, Capitán Prat suffered a magazine explosion while she was anchored in port in Valparaiso.
+On 11 March 1916, Capitán Prat suffered a magazine explosion while she was anchored in port in Valparaíso.
 Two cases of bad cordite propellant in the aft main battery magazine exploded.
 The construction of the ship, however, which provided a quick venting of the explosion, and defects in the propellant cases that allowed the explosive gasses to escape easily, saved the ship from destruction.
 The cordite was by that time 17 to 20 years old, about the maximum life-span of the propellant.
 By 1926, Capitán Prat was reduced to a coast defense ship.
 From 1928 to 1930, the ship was designated as a submarine tender for Chile's H and submarines.
 She was disarmed in 1935 to serve with the mechanical training school.
 The old battleship was ultimately sold for scrap in 1942.